Submit individual Gift Aid donations, aggregated donations and claims for sponsored events using Charities Online.

 Limit per spreadsheet

 The Gift Aid donation schedule spreadsheet has a maximum of 1,000 lines, so you can only claim for 1,000 donations on one spreadsheet at one time.
 If you go over the maximum, the excess lines will not be attached as part of your claim.

-However, you can submit as many online claims as you like, eg if you have 1,600 Gift Aid donations, you can submit two claims with 800 donations on each claim.
+However, you can submit as many online claims as you like, for example if you have 1,600 Gift Aid donations, you can submit two claims with 800 donations on each claim.
 You must have completed and submitted one online claim before you start a second one.

 Get the right software